deweylab/CellO/README.md

 Notably, the input expression data's genes must match the genes expected by the trained classifier.
 If the genes match, then CellO will use a pre-trained classifier to classify the expression profiles (i.e. cells) in the input dataset.

-To provide an example, here is how you would run CellO on an example dataset stored in ``example_input/``.
-This dataset is a set of XXXXXX monocytes distributed by Chromium 10x.
+To provide an example, here is how you would run CellO on an example dataset stored in ``example_input/zheng_PBMC_10x``.
+This dataset is a set of 20k cells distributed by Chromium 10x.
 To run CellO on this dataset, run this command:

+``python cello_predict.py -d 10x -u COUNTS -s 3_PRIME -o test example_input/zheng_PBMC_10x``

+Note that ``-o test`` specifies the output-prefix.
+That is, all output files will be prefixed by the string "test".
+The ``-d`` specifies the input format, ``-u`` specifies the units of the expression matrix, and ``-s`` specifies the assay-type.
+For a full list of available formats, units, assay-types, run:

-``python cello_predict.py``
+``python cello_predity.py -h``

-### Training CellO with a new gene set
+### Running CellO with a gene set that is incompatible with a pre-trained model

-If the genes in the input file do not match the genes on which the model was trained, then CellO will output an error message:

-To circumvent this issue, CellO can be told to train a classifier with only those genes included in the given input dataset.
+If the genes in the input file do not match the genes on which the model was trained, CellO can be told to train a classifier with only those genes included in the given input dataset by using the ``-t`` flag.
+The trained model will be saved to file named ``<output_prefix>.model.dill`` where ``<output_prefix>`` is the output-prefix argument provided via the ``-o`` option.

-Note that the ``-t`` flag tells CellO to train a fresh classifier on the genes contained in the input file.
-The parameter ``--X XXXXXXX`` tells CellO to write the trained model to the file ``XXXXXXX``.
 Training CellO usually takes under an hour.

-To run CellO on a custom, pre-trained model, run CellO as follows:
+For example, to train a model and run CellO on the file ``example_input/LX653_tumor.tsv``, run the command:

+``python cello_predict.py -u COUNTS -s 3_PRIME -t -o test example_input/LX653_tumor.tsv``

+Along with the classification results, this command will output a file ``test.model.dill``.

+### Running CellO with a custom model

+Training a model on a new gene set needs only to be done once (see previous section).
+For example, to run CellO on ``example_input/LX653_tumor.tsv`` using a specific model stored in a model file, run:

-``python cell_predict.py -m ``
+``python cell_predict.py -u COUNTS -s 3_PRIME -m test.model.dill -o test example_input/LX653_tumor.tsv``

-Note that ``-m XXXXXX`` tells CellO to use the model stored in ``XXXXXXXX``.
+Note that ``-m test.model.dill`` tells CellO to use the model computed in the previous example.

 ## Quantifying reads with Kallisto to match CellO's pre-trained models